blinksocks/blinksocks/docs/architecture/README.md

 ### Data Backward (client <- server)

+Data backward is simpler than data forward:

 * On the server side

-`Relay` receives data from the real receivers, packs with our header, encrypts then backward data to the client.
+`Relay` receives data from the real receivers, ~~packs with our header~~, encrypts then backward data to the client.

 * On the client side

-`Relay` retrieves encrypted data from the server, decrypts, unpacks then backwards data to the `Application`.
+`Relay` retrieves encrypted data from the server, decrypts, ~~unpacks~~ then backwards data to the `Application`.

+> NOTE: For TCP relay, backward data(encrypted) does not contain extra header anymore.
+It's more efficient and secure.